4d/docs/website/translated_docs/de/Concepts/identifiers.md

 5. Vordefinierte Konstanten
 6. Variablen

 Beispiel: In 4D gibt es den Befehl mit Namen `Date`.
-Hat eine Methode den gleichen Namen *Date*, wertet 4D diese als den integrierten Befehl `Date` und nicht als Ihre Methode.
+If you named a method *Date*, 4D would recognize it as the built-in `Date` command, and not as your method.
 Ihre Methode wird nicht aufgerufen.
 Haben Sie dagegen ein Datenfeld mit dem Namen “Date” angelegt, versucht 4D, dieses Datenfeld anstatt des Befehls `Date` zu benutzen.